 Lionfish is mild and buttery, and delicious in ceviche, as a grilled fillet, in lionfish cakes, or even on pizza.

 So basically, by just seeking out a delicious restaurant meal, you’ll also be helping with the conservation of Cozumel’s reef environment and natural ecosystem.

-Best Places to Find Lionfish on the Menu in Cozumel
+8. Best Places to Eat Lionfish in Cozumel

 This place is a little further into the residential area of town and well worth the trip.